 As indicated in Appendix I, the Bonds were issued by Peru, the credit quality of which we view as fairly high.
-Although Peru experienced sluggish demands, current account deficit and fiscal deficit in 2015 subject to the slowdown of global economy, Peru's credit ratios are still in the top range of the rating table, which indicates its strong credit quality.
+In 2016, the overall economy recovery was seen I Peru with the evidence of GDP growth of 3.9% compared to the prior year's 3.3%.
+Although Peru experienced expanding current account deficit and fiscal deficit in 2016, Peru's credit ratios are still in the top range of the rating table, which indicates its strong credit quality.
 However, the significant portion of government debt held by non-residents (nearly 40%) is a structural factor that leaves the sovereign exposed to a possible reversal of capital flows, e.g., in the event of a Fed rate hike.